bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21-supports-tor-v3.md

 Aaron van Wirdum: 00:11:41

 Right, so this is where I'm really getting at.
-The DNS system is ultimately centralized, right?
+The DNS system is ultimately centralized.

-Sjors Provoost: 00:11:47

-Yes.

-Aaron van Wirdum: 00:11:48

 There's a centralization risk there.

-Sjors Provoost: 00:11:50

-Absolutely.

-Aaron van Wirdum: 00:11:51

 Where you're trusting the DNS server.

 Sjors Provoost: 00:11:53

 And for Bitcoin, we're kind of abusing it.

-Aaron van Wirdum: 00:11:55

-Right.

-Sjors Provoost: 00:11:56

 Because Bitcoin nodes are not websites.
 But the idea is that there are a couple of core developers who run DNS seeds, which are essentially DNS servers.
 And we're just pretending that, for example, seed.bitcoin.provoost.nl, which is what I'm running, is a website, quote unquote.